OPT Process Development Engineer Jobs

 Knowledge, Skills, and Abilities:

-- Knowledge of wafer fabrication processing techniques and tools
+- Knowledge of wafer fabrication processing techniques, including process development and integration practices

 - Knowledge and ability to use Microsoft Office applications to create spreadsheets, Word documents, and presentations